black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Like you did with your highPrecedence() function, your evalFormula() function needs to ensure it has evaluated and replaced everything.

 Use a ternary to check if functionExpanded is equal to the original string x.
 If it is, return functionExpanded, otherwise return the result of calling evalFormula() again with functionExpanded and cells as arguments.

+# Step 93
+Now your update() function can actually evaluate formulas.
+Remember that you wrote the if condition to check that a function was called.

+Inside your if statement, set the value of the element to be the result of your evalFormula() function.
+Do not pass any arguments yet.